 Committed to Service

-Apalachin Alumnae is following the Five Point Program Thrust of the national organization: Economic Development, Educational Development, International Awareness and Involvement, Physical and Mental Health, and Political Awareness and Involvement.
+Apalachin Alumnae is following the Five Point Programmatic Thrust of the national organization: Economic Development, Educational Development, International Awareness and Involvement, Physical and Mental Health, and Political Awareness and Involvement.

 Our chapter is committed to providing public service to the Broome County community in hope of generating an improved the quality of life for all of its citizens.